paul-hammant/tbd/content/vcs-choices/index.md

-An effective Trunk-Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being consumed back into origin:master.
+An effective Trunk-Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being consumed back into `origin:master`.
 Other branching models use the same Pull-Request process for code-reviews too - it is the normal way of working with Git since GitHub rolled out the feature.

 ### Size Limits